oxarbitrage/sinsemilla/spec/README.md

 The spec has a well-defined structure:

-#### Global variables

-Named memory holders available in any of the program states.
+- **Global variables**: Named memory holders available in any of the program states.

-#### Constants

-Values that never change, such as the maximum number of allowed slices and the domain separator strings used in different parts of the algorithm.
+- **Constants**: Values that never change, such as the maximum number of allowed slices and the domain separator strings used in different parts of the algorithm.

-#### Operators

-Defines the `IncompleteAddition` operator for summing coordinates of two points on the Pallas curve.
+- **Operators**: Defines the `IncompleteAddition` operator for summing coordinates of two points on the Pallas curve.

-#### Type invariants

-Ensures global variables are of specific types across the algorithm's behavior, which is important in untyped environments.
+- **Type invariants**: Ensures global variables are of specific types across the algorithm's behavior, which is important in untyped environments.

-#### Liveness property

-Ensures certain global variables evolve as the algorithm runs.
+- **Liveness property**: Ensures certain global variables evolve as the algorithm runs.

-#### Safety properties

-Checks properties of global variables that must hold across different parts of the algorithm during execution.
+- **Safety properties**: Checks properties of global variables that must hold across different parts of the algorithm during execution.

-#### Macros

-Standard conversion functions defined as macros, likely available in programming environments and may not need coding in Rust or Haskell.
+- **Macros**: Standard conversion functions defined as macros, likely available in programming environments and may not need coding in Rust or Haskell.

-#### Procedures

-Contains the main algorithm, including the main loop and all necessary procedures.
+- **Procedures**: Contains the main algorithm, including the main loop and all necessary procedures.
 The starting procedure `sinsemilla_hash` encodes domain and message strings in the right variables and calls the main procedure `sinsemilla_hash_to_point`.
 This procedure processes message slices, converting them into Pallas points using `q` and `s` procedures.
 The slices are accumulated by the `IncompleteAddition` operator to finally get a point, which is then decoded into bytes to produce a hashed string.

-#### Processes

-The algorithm runs as a single `MAIN` process that calls the `sinsemilla_hash` procedure with given arguments.
+- **Processes**: The algorithm runs as a single `MAIN` process that calls the `sinsemilla_hash` procedure with given arguments.

 ## Conclusion